A Composable Game-Theoretic Framework for Blockchains: Case Studies

-One can show that for $\htlc^{(0,T)}$, the IPB as defined in Definition~\ref{def:htlc-game} is actually not IC w.r.t $\beta_0$, where $\beta_0$ is modelled by COMG with hashrate distribution $\lambdavec$.
-To make it IC, we would have to alter the red lines starting from $t=t^*_m(\overline{f^B},v;\lambdavec,T)$, where $t^*_m$ is as defined in Theorem~\ref{thm:tau}, and where $\overline{f^B}$ is the maximum fee Bob is willing to pay for $\tx{}{B}$.
-Indeed, from that point onward, Alice can force Bob to close the channel and with nonzero probability she will manage to censor Bob's $\tx{}{B}$, at least forcing Bob to pay a fee higher than $\overline{f^B}$ in order to get his $\tx{}{B}$ in (and paying no fees herself), or at best censoring $\tx{}{B}$ and turning a profit herself.
-This deviation from Alice has a strictly greater expected utility.
-We will omit the exact description of this IC strategy profile.
+We now focus on $\htlc^p$ with $p=(0,T)$ and $T>0$, as this already captures most of the interesting behaviour\footnote{Indeed, at time $t=T$, any strategy leading to $H_{T+1}$ is strictly dominated by an action in $H_T$, where Alice will attempt to revert the payment or include $\tx{}{A}$.
+Moreover, a game with $t^\varsigma=t'>0$ and timelock $T>t'$ is equivalent to one with $t^\varsigma=0$ and timelock $T'=T-t'$.
+For $T=0$, the IPB in Definition~\ref{def:htlc-game} is not IC w.r.t.\ $\beta_0$, as Bob is indifferent between collaboratively updating the channel and closing it, paying at most $v$ in fees to get $x^B$ included (with probability $1/2$) if Alice also pays $v$ in fees to include $x^A$.
+Finally, for $t^\varsigma>T$, Bob never learns the secret before the game ends.
+The indicated IPB is again not IC, as Bob is indifferent between accepting and rejecting in round $t=T$.}.
+For $\htlc^{(0,T)}$, the IPB from Definition~\ref{def:htlc-game} is not IC with respect to $\beta_0$, where $\beta_0$ is modelled by U-COBG with hashrate distribution $\lambdavec$.
+To make it IC, the red actions must be modified starting at $t=t^*_m(\overline{f^B},v;\lambdavec,T)$, where $t^*_m$ is defined as in Theorem~\ref{thm:tau} and $\overline{f^B}$ is the maximum fee Bob is willing to pay for $\tx{}{B}$.
+From this point on, Alice can force a channel closure and, with nonzero probability, censor $\tx{}{B}$, either requiring Bob to pay more than $\overline{f^B}$ to get $\tx{}{B}$ confirmed (at no loss for Alice) or censoring it entirely and profiting herself, yielding strictly higher expected utility for Alice.
+We do not explicitly describe the IC strategy profile.

-On the other hand, notice that for any value of $\overline{f^B}$, Bob can choose the timelock $T>0$ accordingly in order for $t^*_m(\overline{f^B},v;\lambdavec,T)$ to be strictly greater than zero.
-In that case, we will always end up down the path $(\text{share,update})$ in the tree for $H_0$, at the end of which Alice and Bob update their channel, as it is not rational for either of them to deviate\footnote{Assuming Alice prefers to keep the channel open; otherwise she would be indifferent to not updating and letting Bob close the channel and thus letting him pay the fees.}.
-Hence, for suitable $T$ and $\overline{f^B}$, the IPB will lead to the game ending up down the path $(\text{share,update})$ in the tree for $H_0$.

-For $T=0$, the IPB indicated in Definition~\ref{def:htlc-game} is not IC w.r.t.\ $\beta_0$, as Bob is indifferent between updating the channel collaboratively and closing the channel and paying at most $v$ in fees to get $x^B$ included (which happens with probability $1/2$) if Alice also pays $v$ in fees to get $x^A$ included.
-Finally, for $t^s>T$, the analysis is trivial as Bob will not learn the secret before the game ends.
-The indicated IPB is again not IC here as in the round $t=T$, Bob is actually indifferent between accepting and rejecting.